Travis County, Texas: Spanish Period

-The region (along with all of modern Texas) was claimed by the Spanish Empire in the 1600s, but at the time no attempt was made to settle the area (or even to fully explore it).
-In 1691 Domingo Terán de los Ríos made an inspection tour through East Texas that likely took him through Travis Country.
-The first European settlers in the area were a group of Spanish friars who arrived from East Texas in July 1730.
-They established three temporary missions, La Purísima Concepción, San Francisco de los Neches and San José de los Nazonis, on a site by the Colorado River near Barton Springs.
+In 1730 Franciscan friars, who were given responsibility for all the Texas missions, made the decision to relocate three missions, La Purísima Concepción, San Francisco de los Neches, and San José de los Nazonis, to a site by the Colorado River near Barton Springs.
 The friars found conditions undesirable and relocated to the San Antonio River within a year of their arrival.